ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 client receives a 2xx response.
 From the server's perspective, a session is established once it sends a 2xx response.

 The server may reply with a 3xx response, indicating a redirection ({{Section 15.4 of HTTP}}).
-The user agent MUST NOT automatically follow such redirects, as the client could potentially already have sent data for the WebTransport session in question; it MAY notify the client about the redirect.
+The WebTransport client MUST NOT automatically follow such redirects, as it potentially could have already sent data for the WebTransport session in question; it MAY notify the application client about the redirect.

 Clients cannot initiate WebTransport in 0-RTT packets, as the CONNECT method is not considered safe (see {{Section 10.9 of HTTP3}}).
-However, WebTransport-related SETTINGS parameters may be retained from the previous session as described in Section 7.2.4.2 of [HTTP3].
-If the server accepts 0-RTT, the server MUST NOT reduce the limit of maximum open WebTransport sessions from the one negotiated during the previous session; such change would be deemed incompatible, and MUST result in a H3_SETTINGS_ERROR connection error.
+However, WebTransport-related SETTINGS parameters may be retained from the previous session as described in {{Section 7.2.4.2 of HTTP3}}.
+If the server accepts 0-RTT, the server MUST NOT reduce the limit of maximum open WebTransport sessions, or other initial flow control values, from the values negotiated during the previous session; such change would be deemed incompatible, and MUST result in a H3_SETTINGS_ERROR connection error.

 The `webtransport` HTTP Upgrade Token uses the Capsule Protocol as defined in
 {{HTTP-DATAGRAM}}.
 The Capsule Protocol is negotiated when the server sends a 2xx response.
 The `capsule-protocol` header field {{Section 3.4 of HTTP-DATAGRAM}} is not required by WebTransport and can safely be ignored by WebTransport endpoints.

 ## Application Protocol Negotiation {#protocol-negotiation}

-WebTransport over HTTP/3 offers a protocol negotiation mechanism, similar to TLS Application-Layer Protocol Negotiation Extension (ALPN) {{?RFC7301}}; the intent is to simplify porting pre-existing protocols that use QUIC and rely on this functionality.
+WebTransport over HTTP/3 offers a protocol negotiation mechanism, similar to TLS Application-Layer Protocol Negotiation Extension (ALPN) {{?RFC7301}}; the intent is to simplify porting existing protocols that use QUIC and rely on this functionality.

-The user agent MAY include a `WT-Available-Protocols` header field in the CONNECT request.
-The `WT-Available-Protocols` enumerates the possible protocols in preference order, with the most preferred protocol listed first.
+The client MAY include a `WT-Available-Protocols` header field in the CONNECT request.
+The `WT-Available-Protocols` field enumerates the possible protocols in preference order, with the most preferred protocol listed first.
 If the server receives such a header, it MAY include a `WT-Protocol` field in a successful (2xx) response.
-If it does, the server SHALL include a single choice from the client's list in that field.
+If it does, the server MUST include a single choice from the client's list in that field.
 Servers MAY reject the request if the client did not include a suitable protocol.

 Both `WT-Available-Protocols` and `WT-Protocol` are Structured Fields
 {{!FIELDS=RFC9651}}.  `WT-Available-Protocols` is a List.  `WT-Protocol` is defined as an Item.
 In both cases, the only valid value type is a String.
 Any value type other than String MUST be treated as an error that causes the entire field to be ignored.
 No semantics are defined for parameters on either field;
 parameters MUST be ignored.